themattbirch/Portfolio/src/content/posts/how-ai-help-you-switch-careers.md

 Lastly, AI can generate practical exercises and provide immediate feedback.
 Whether you're learning to code, write, or design, It can create custom practice scenarios and offer detailed feedback on your work.

-## Maximizing AI Tools for Career Development
+## Maximizing AI Tools For Career Development

+AI technology currently supports many different use cases.
+Let's take a look at how they can help you in your daily and professional life.

 ### Daily Implementation